AlexandruBurlacu/alexandruburlacu.github.io/_posts/2023-01-12-mlops-for-independent-research.md

 ## Future directions

-It may seem like I have my setup optimized as hell.
+It may seem like I have my setup optimized to the limit.
 But it has room for improvement.
 I'd say the room is the size of a nice large kitchen with an isle in the middle and a terrace for summer dining.

 The most impactful missed opportunity is using Mixed Precision.
 Surprisingly, I wasn't using it.
 Maybe because of my old trauma installing APEX from scratch.
 But now [it's pretty easy](https://pytorch.org/blog/accelerating-training-on-nvidia-gpus-with-pytorch-automatic-mixed-precision/), or so [they say](https://discuss.pytorch.org/t/torch-cuda-amp-vs-nvidia-apex/74994/9).
 Thankfully A100 GPUs have a magic trick, which seems to be enabled by default on PyTorch.
-This trick is called the TF32 datatype.
+This trick is called the TF32 float number representation.
 It's a reduced-precision floating point number representation, which can be run on Nvidia's Tensor Cores and allow for a transparent and easy switch to FP32 when necessary.

 A trickier thing I'd like to do is to optimize the data loading.
 CPUs are underutilized in my setup.
 Given that my datasets are all standard, I'm considering using [FFCV](https://ffcv.io/).